Fallout 4: Marketing and release

 On June 2, 2015, Bethesda published a countdown timer scheduled to expire on June 3, 2015, at 14:00 UTC.
 The game's website went live slightly ahead of schedule, revealing the game along with its box art and platforms.
 The site was taken down later but was put back up again at the scheduled time.
 The trailer was released when the countdown timer expired, and the game was confirmed to take place in Boston and its surrounding Massachusetts countryside, as suggested by earlier rumors.
 More details were given during Bethesda's E3 2015 press conference on June 14, 2015.

 Fallout 4 became available for pre-order following the product announcement.
 In addition to the standard edition of the game, there is a collector's edition which includes a wearable replica of the Pip-Boy.
-This is able to house a smartphone device, which can run the second screen functionality of the game.
-As a pre-order bonus for the Windows version of the game, an announcer pack featuring the voice of Mister Handy was released for the multiplayer online battle arena game, Dota 2, developed by Valve.
+This can house a smartphone device, which can run the second screen functionality of the game.
+As a pre-order bonus for the Windows version of the game, an announcer pack featuring the voice of Mister Handy was released for the multiplayer online battle arena game Dota 2, developed by Valve Corporation.
 Bethesda announced that Fallout 4 had gone gold on October 23, 2015.
 The game was released for Windows, PlayStation 4 and Xbox One on November 10, 2015.